If you are just getting started with nootropic supplements, the choices can seem overwhelming. And even confusing at times.

 Another option that could save you time and money is a high quality pre-made nootropic stack.

-My favorite natural nootropic stack, and the one I’ve been using daily for the last 5 years is Mind Lab Pro®.
-Opti Nutra® who make Mind Lab Pro® call it the world’s first “universal” nootropic stack.
+My favorite natural nootropic stack, and the one I’ve been using daily for the last 6 years is Mind Lab Pro®4.0 which is known as the world’s first “universal” nootropic stack.

 Mind Lab Pro® contains therapeutic dosages of CDP-Choline, Bacopa Monnieri, Lion’s Mane Mushroom, Phosphatidylserine (PS), N-Acetyl L-Tyrosine (NALT), L-Theanine, Rhodiola Rosea, and Pine Bark Extract.
 And the B-Vitamins B6, B9 and B12 required for the synthesis of neurotransmitters acetylcholine, dopamine, norepinephrine, and serotonin.

-Performance Lab® is a sister company to Mind Lab Pro® who make a nootropic stack called Performance Lab® Energy which contains Coenzyme Q10, PQQ, Acetyl L-Carnitine and R-Lipoic Acid.
+Performance Lab® is a sister company to Mind Lab Pro® who make a nootropic stack called Performance Lab® Energy which contains therapeutic dosages of Coenzyme Q10, PQQ, Acetyl L-Carnitine and R-Lipoic Acid.
 Another great option if you want to boost energy and motivation.
 But want to do it naturally.

 You don’t need to risk smart drugs for better concentration, focus, energy, and mood.